rjvim/react-component-library-starter/README.md

 - organizationName
 - projectName

+Make you have given workflow permissions at https://github.com/rjvim/responsive-preview-react/settings/actions (as of Jan 2025)

 And run `npm run docs:deploy`, this command would deploy docs site to Github Pages.
 You can adjust the `url` of the site in config based on where you would like to host your docs.

 ### Push to Github